Warfield: Geography

 The area of Warfield known as Hayley Green has on its border a local nature reserves called Hayley Green Wood.

-Local Government
+Local government

 Warfield is a civil parish, with a parish council that first met in 1894.
 It is one of six towns and parishes that make up the Bracknell Forest.
-Warfield residents are represented by councillors on Bracknell Forest Council from the wards of Binfield with Warfield, Warfield Harvest Ride and Winkfield & Cranbourne.
+Warfield residents are represented by councillors on Bracknell Forest Council from the wards of Binfield North & Warfield West, and Winkfield & Warfield East.

 Demography

 Men in the Warfield Harvest Ride ward had the highest life expectancy at birth, 90.3 years, of any ward in England and Wales in 2016.